 Breath ketone meters are relatively new to the market for testing ketone levels.
 They specifically measure the amount of acetone excreted in breath, providing readings that relate well to blood ketone levels at low concentrations.

 But the research is limited.
-There haven’t been enough studies done to confirm the accuracy of breath acetone meters at higher levels, such as the level achieved after drinking HVMN Ketone.
+There haven’t been enough studies done to confirm the accuracy of breath acetone meters at higher levels.
 Acetone is the simplest and smallest of the three ketone bodies.

 Choosing the Right Ketone Meter for You

-In general, we recommend testing ketone levels if you’re trying to achieve nutritional ketosis or using exogenous ketones.
+In general, we recommend testing ketone levels if you’re trying to achieve nutritional ketosis.